 Who knew the “Official” Center of the World was in Southern California!?
 This fun roadside stop has everything from a church on the hill to an original staircase from the Eiffel Tower.
 It is worth the stop.

 Goat Canyon Trestle

 One of the largest freestanding wooden trestles in the entire world is located outside of San Diego deep in the desert.
 I wouldn’t recommend that many people go find it but read this post to learn more about it.

 Desert View Tower

 On the main highway through Imperial County sits this historic old tower on a hillside.
 It is a great spot to walk up and see the views or to visit the boulder park right across the parking lot.

-A taco shop that is 15% food and 85% crazy art.
-It is always expanding with new structures and you can walk around for hours and not see it all.
+Tio’s is a taco shop that is 15% food and 85% crazy art.
+It is always expanding with new structures, and you can walk around for hours and not see it all.

 Shields Date Gardens

 Grab yourself a date shake and watch a move on the romance and sex life of the polarizing yet beloved fruit.